Casein Intolerance: What the Science Says

 During fermentation, bacteria produce enzymes that partially break down milk proteins, including casein.
 This reduces their antigenicity and makes them easier to process.

-Kefir, live yogurt, Bulgarian yogurt, and aged cheeses contain partially hydrolysed proteins and beneficial microbes.
+Kefir, live yogurt, Bulgarian yogurt, and aged cheeses contain partially hydrolyzed proteins and beneficial microbes.
 These microbes may also support lactose digestion and gut barrier function.

-This explains why some lactose-intolerant or sensitive individuals tolerate fermented dairy while reacting to fresh milk.
+This explains why some lactose-intolerant or lactose-sensitive individuals tolerate fermented dairy but react to fresh milk.

 A Personal Reflection: Traditional Dairy and Tolerance

-Looking back, I often reflect on how different my early food environment was compared with today.
+Looking back, I often reflect on how different my early food environment was from today’s.
 As a very young child, I was frequently ill, which meant I was often sent to stay with my grandparents in their village while my parents were working full-time.

 Life there was simple and deeply connected to nature.
 I spent my days outdoors, playing in fields, helping around the house, and making unlikely “friends” with lambs, chickens, and other animals.